ShanaFoster/osticket-prereqs/README.md

 - Add permission for Everyone to again access to osTicket
 - Setup OsTicket with Help Desktop and Admin information
 - Installed HediSQl database and in fill in the required information
-- OsTicket successful installed showing both Agent and User urls
+- OsTicket successfully installed showing both Agent and User urls

 <h2>Installation Steps</h2>